 Booking a Kanazawa private tour is not really about luxury for most travelers.
-It is usually about reducing decision fatigue: less time checking bus stops, fewer navigation mistakes, and a clearer plan for a short stay.
+It is about reducing decision fatigue: less time checking bus stops, fewer navigation mistakes, and a clearer plan for a short stay.

 Quick Answer